 In other words, think like an entrepreneur and identify areas where you can solve problems.
 Nick, another graduate, took a position with a big-name consulting firm following graduation.
 Though intellectually challenged, he felt detached from the organization’s goals and sought work elsewhere.
 He left consulting and found supplemental income from his alma mater via two writings gigs, from which he created a blog profiling dozens of professionals working in careers with purpose.

-If you don’t know what you want to do in your career, fear not—most people don’t.
-Instead, focus on how you can improve the lives of others and work backwards.
 The blog inspired Nick to build a web platform pairing students with potential opportunities based on interests and personality traits.
 Nick’s innovative work and networking in the field of higher education eventually got the attention of a Washington, D.C.-based boutique consulting firm.
 The firm offered him the opportunity to continue working on projects uniquely connecting the liberal arts with job seekers.

 Purpose-driven professionals like Nick are externally focused: They seek new ways to add value to their organization or cause.
 And they weather stress, challenges, and unforeseen circumstances quite effectively, since they view them as obstacles on the path to something more important.
 If you don’t know what you want to do in your career, fear not—most people don’t.
 Instead, focus on how you can improve the lives of others and work backward.
 Think about the skills you have that can prove useful to others, from helping people stick to a budget to organizing events.
 There’s a place for you in the world—you just need to find it.